utshomax/postman-docs/src/pages/docs/collaborating-in-postman/sharing.md

 ## Sharing Postman elements

-You can share your collections, APIs, and environments with collaborators.
+You can share your collections, collection folders, APIs, and environments with collaborators.
 There are several different ways to share an element:

 * In the sidebar, select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to the element you want to share, then select **Share**.
 * For collections, APIs, Flows, and environments, open the element you want to share, then select <img alt="Share icon" src="https://assets.postman.com/postman-docs/icon-share.jpg#icon" width="16px"> **Share** from the element's overview page.